easykemistry

 From Air

-It can be prepared from air by first passing air through caustic soda to remove CO2 and then over heated copper turnings to remove and O2 [ the oxygen can equally be removed by passing the air through alkaline pyrogallol].
+Air is collected and first passed through caustic soda to remove CO2 and then over heated copper turnings to remove and O2 [ the oxygen can also be removed by passing the air through alkaline pyrogallol].
 The nitrogen obtained is not pure and is denser than air because it contains about 1% by volume of rare/ noble gases.

 Pure nitrogen is obtained in the laboratory by any of the following method below: